-After the sale, you can no longer just "catch up" on your mortgage payments.
+• After the sale, you can no longer just "catch up" on your mortgage payments.
 But you do have 6 months to try and "redeem."
-If you have paid off more than one third of the original principal mortgage amount, or if you have a reverse mortgage, you have 12 months to try and redeem.
+This time is longer if you have paid off more than one third of the original principal mortgage amount, or if you have a reverse mortgage.
+For these, you have 12 months to try and redeem.

-This is called the redemption period.
+This time is called the redemption period.
 This means that if you can pay the sheriff the same amount as the highest bidder (usually the bank) plus other costs, you get to keep your house.
 The other costs may include taxes, assessments, lawyer fees, sheriff fees and any interest that has built up between the day of the sale and the day you pay.
 This usually means you have to pay the entire mortgage amount plus fees.

-- If no one is living in the house and the bank can prove to a court that it is vacant, a court may shorten the redemption period to 5 weeks instead of the normal 6 or 12 months.
-The bank must serve you with court papers if it asks a court to shorten the redemption period. - During the redemption period you can try to sell the house.
+- If the bank can prove to a court that the house is vacant, a court may shorten the redemption period to 5 weeks instead of the normal 6 or 12 months.
+The bank must serve you with court papers if it asks a court to shorten the redemption period.
+You have the right to prove the house isn't vacant and get the longer 6- or 12-month redemption time. - During the redemption period you can try to sell the house.
 This is a good option if you have equity in your house and it is worth more than what was paid at the sheriff's sale.
+Equity means your house is worth more than the amount you owe on your loan.
 If you can sell the house for enough to pay off the amount paid by the highest bidder, plus other costs (the same things you would have to pay to redeem), you get to keep any money that is left over.

 BUT, if you are trying to sell your house, you MUST sell it BEFORE the end of the redemption period.
-If the sale is not completed before the end of the redemption period, YOU WILL LOSE THE HOUSE AND ALL OF THE EQUITY IN IT.
+If the sale is not completed before the end of the redemption period, YOU LOSE THE HOUSE AND ALL OF THE EQUITY IN IT.
 If you decide to sell your house, start the process as soon as possible.
 That process may include talking to a real estate agent of your choice.

-You can live in your house during the redemption period, even if you can't redeem or sell the house.
+• You can live in your house during the redemption period, even if you can't redeem or sell the house.
 If you do not move by the end of the redemption period, the new owner (usually the bank) must file an eviction in court to have you removed from the property.